luungoc2005/nlp-test/README.md

 - Download Anaconda/Miniconda for Python 3.6
 - Create a new environment for the project by running `conda create --name botbot-nlp python=3.6`
 - Switch to the newly created environment by running `source activate botbot-nlp` (`activate botbot-nlp` inside Anaconda Prompt on Windows)
-- Install dependencies by running `pip install -r requirements.txt`
+- Install dependencies by running `pip install -r requirements.txt` or `pip install -r requirements_win.txt` for Windows
 - Install any missing dependencies (because of platform differences)

 3. Install HDF5 for Keras model saving/loading